Serving All of British Columbia

 • Fifth, there was no evidence the plaintiff’s current prescription drugs were ineffective at managing his pain.

-• Finally, the plaintiff allegedly failed to follow his doctor’s guidelines in that he was not purchasing medical cannabis “from licenced producers or in a program supervised by a physician.”
+• Finally, the plaintiff allegedly failed to follow his doctor’s guidelines in that he was not purchasing medical cannabis “from licensed producers or in a program supervised by a physician.”

-Judge Rules Medical Cannabis Justified, but Not at the Prices Cited by the Plaintiff
+Judge Rules Medical Cannabis Claim Justified, but Not at Prices Cited by Plaintiff

-The parties tried their case before Justice D. Jane Jardi of B.C.
+The parties tried their case before Justice D. Jane Dardi of B.C.
 Supreme Court in Vancouver.
-In her judgment, issued on December 3, she largely rejected the defence’s various objections.
+In her judgment, issued on Dec.
+3, 2018 she largely rejected the defence’s various objections.
 She started off by noting that the plaintiff acknowledged he had previously “purchased medical cannabis products at various dispensaries without an authorization,” but this was an honest mistake.
 The plaintiff relied on the psychiatrist’s report to justify obtaining medical cannabis from dispensaries without first obtaining a prescription from his treating physician.
-While “misguided,” Justice Jardi said there was “no deliberate intention to breach Health Canada rules and regulations.”
+While “misguided,” Justice Dardi said there was “no deliberate intention to breach Health Canada rules and regulations.”

 The judge also noted that, contrary to the defence’s arguments, the plaintiff is already using the recommended medical cannabis and experiencing significant pain relief without “any negative side effects.”
-As for the plaintiff’s history of illegal drug use, Justice Jardi noted the plaintiff’s cocaine abuse lasted for six months “some six years ago” and there is no evidence of any relapse.
-Overall, the judge said she was satisfied that “the medical cannabis program recommended by [the plaintiff’s psychiatrist] is medically justified” and subject to an award of damages against the defendant.
+As for the plaintiff’s history of illegal drug use, Justice Dardi noted the plaintiff’s cocaine abuse lasted for six months “some six years ago” and there is no evidence of any relapse.
+Overall, the judge said she was satisfied that “the medical cannabis program recommended by (the plaintiff’s psychiatrist) is medically justified” and subject to an award of damages against the defendant.

 Get Advice from the Preszler Injury Lawyers Following a B.C.
 Lower Mainland Car Accident